A Monopoly round is a great addition to any quiz.

 These Monopoly quiz questions and answers are all done for you, and you’re welcome to use them in any quiz that you like.

 The questions are based on the UK version of Monopoly and the London Monopoly board.

-However, if you’re more familiar with the US Monopoly game, I also have some US Monopoly quiz questions.
+However, if you’re more familiar with the US Monopoly game, I also have some US Monopoly quiz questions here.

-With these Monopoly trivia questions and answers, I’ve also included an explanation with some fun facts that your friends and family should find interesting.
+With these Monopoly trivia questions and answers, I’ve also included an explanation with some fun facts, and a tie-break question.

 Q1.
 What colour are the houses and hotels in Monopoly?

 A – In Classic Monopoly, the houses are green and the hotels are red.

 In other versions of Monopoly, you may find different colours of buildings.
 For example, In Monopoly Here and Now Edition, the houses are blue and the hotels are silver.

 You may award half a point for correctly saying that houses are green and half a point for knowing that hotels are red.

 Q2.
 Which property is landed on most in Monopoly?